-When we think of concussions, we often think of someone getting hit in the head by something, or falling and hitting their head.
+We assume that concussions happen after getting hit in the head by something, or falling and hitting our head.
 While these are common causes of concussions, there are other ways that concussions can occur.
 A concussion occurs when a rapid movement of the head causes the brain to move around or twist within the skull.
-This can be caused by a direct blow to the head, a hit to the body that transmits force to the head, or a whiplash-type movement that often occurs in motor vehicle accidents.
+This is often the result of a direct blow to the head, a hit to the body that transmits force to the head, or a whiplash-type movement that occurs in motor vehicle accidents.
 These mechanisms don’t always cause concussions, but they have the potential to.

 Myth 2: You have to lose consciousness to get a concussion

-Most people that sustain a concussion DO NOT lose consciousness.
+Most people that sustain a concussion do not lose consciousness.
 Loss of consciousness is only one indication that a concussion may have occurred.
-Many people may experience other symptoms like headache, dizziness, confusion, nausea, etc. However, if you DO lose consciousness after a force to the head (or body!) it is VERY likely that you have sustained a concussion.
+Many people experience other symptoms such as headaches, confusion, feeling dizzy, sick to their stomach, and more.
+Even so, if you do lose consciousness after a force to the head or body, it is very likely that you have sustained a concussion.

 Myth 3: Concussions only happen in contact sports

-To be fair, a lot of concussions DO occur in contact sports like hockey and football.
-However, there are lots of other non-contact sports like soccer and downhill skiing where concussions occur.
-Concussions can also occur in the workplace, during motor vehicle accidents and due to slips and falls.
-There are many people that sustain concussions that are not athletes.
+To be fair, a lot of concussions do occur in contact sports such as hockey and football.
+However, there are lots of other non-contact sports, like soccer and downhill skiing, where concussions occur.
+Concussions can also occur in the workplace, during motor vehicle accidents, and due to slips and falls.
+In summation, there are many people who sustain concussions that are not athletes.

 Myth 4: The best treatment for a concussion is rest

-It used to be common practice for patients to be told to rest in a dark room for 2 weeks after a concussion.
-Current research indicates that it is important to take the first 24-48 hours to rest physically and cognitively, but that resting for too long can be detrimental to recovery.
-Experts recommend a gradual progression through stages of activity, beginning with simple tasks that do not increase symptoms.
+For a long time, patients were often to be told to rest in a dark room for two weeks after a concussion.
+Current research indicates this is wrong advice.
+As a matter of fact, it is important to take the first 24-48 hours to rest, but that resting for too long can be detrimental to your recovery.
+Experts recommend a gradual progression through stages of activity, beginning with simple tasks that do not make symptoms worsen.

 Concussions can happen in a variety of settings in many ways.
 They’re a complicated injury and it can be challenging to know what to do in each individual situation.
 Guidance and education from a qualified healthcare professional can make the journey through concussion recovery a lot less stressful.
 Reach out if you have any questions or concerns… We are here to help!